It was a girl my age and she looked very familiar.

 “Are you serious?”
 I asked nervously.

 Rei was the first to jump in.
 Then Kiko dove in after her.
 I stood peering over the edge into the dark blue water.
-I was having second thoughts after realizing how deep it really was.
+I was having second thoughts after imagining how deep it might be.
 I could hear the others through my mask.

 “What’s wrong?
 Jump in!” yelled Rei, her head bobbing on top of the water.